 It’s important to research the types of deadly animals that inhabit your local area before venturing out.
 This way, you can take appropriate precautions and know what to do in case of an encounter.

 When you’re in areas where deadly animals may be present, stay alert and aware of your surroundings.
-Watch for signs of animal activity such as tracks, scat, or disturbed foliage.
+Watch for signs of animal activity such as tracks, scat, or disturbed foliage stated by Princeton University.

 If you come across a deadly animal in the wild, keep your distance.
 Many animals can feel threatened by humans and may become aggressive.
 It’s recommended to stay at least 100 yards away from black bears and moose and 50 yards away from wolves.